AWegnerGitHub/awegnergithub.github.io-content/2025_07_06_fix_git_data_dirs_gitlab_18.md

 ## Conclusion

 With this quick change, I can continue to hold the repositories at a location of my choosing.
-The biggest thing is to add `/repositories` to the `path` in the new Gitly configuration.
-With this change, I can continue to utilizing the current version of GitLab - a tool that I still find invaluable.
+The biggest thing is to add `/repositories` to the `path` in the new Gitaly configuration.
+With this change, I can continue to utilize the current version of GitLab - a tool that I still find invaluable.